 Revision Log

 Date General Comments

 8/11/22 Updated admin names for 22-23

 8/16/22 Added - Screenings - Hearing and Vision

+8/15/23 Updated Grades, page 29

 NOTE: This Student-Parent Handbook is based in part on policies adopted by the Forest Hills School District Board of Education.
 Policies are periodically updated in response to changes in the law and other circumstances.
 Therefore, there may have been changes to this handbook since it was produced in July 2019.
 Any questions should be directed to a school administrator.
 For all current policies adopted by the Board of Education, please reference Board policy.
 Forms referenced in this handbook are available in the school office.
+Updated May 2025